 The figure finishes off with: “One who knows nothing can understand nothing.”
 This plays heavily into the themes that will come up before the end of the game, so keep it in mind.
 Sora is drawn to look at the wooden not-door around this point, and the figure Batmans out of existence.

 Sora returns to his nest-raiding and bare-handed fish wrangling utterly nonplussed by this encounter.
 You’d think he’d mention some of this to Riku or Kairi, but that would mean another cutscene, and Destiny Islands doesn’t like to do that to you, even though the tutorial did.
-I can only presume it came down to who was designing each sequence.
+I can only presume it came down to who was designing or maybe scripting each sequence.

 The first time Sora returns to Kairi during this sequence, she shows you a craft project she’s been working on.
 She shows you her half-completed “lucky charm,” made to resemble a paopu made of seashells.
 This interrupts you before you can end the scavenger hunt, but after Kairi’s shared her project, you can wrap up.
 There’s another prize in it for you if you finish the hunt without hints.